In Trouble and In Wonder - A Spiritual Commentary on The Gospel of Thomas

 The full commentary of the Gospel of Thomas (Logion 1-114) is available with new indexes and other guidelines to help the serious seeker of this important, early Christian text.
 It is now understood that this collection of sayings found in Thomas’ Gospel is an early, oriental and independent stream that came from the communities that received the teaching of Yeshua through his student, Thomas.
 Because fifty percent of the sayings are new to us they afford us a fresh approach to the teachings of the wisdom Master.
 This commentary provides an in-depth examination of that wisdom stream.
 It is meant to provide support for both individuals and groups who seek a more complete understanding.

-This spiritual commentary replaces the first and second volume (below) and is now completed with the third volume included.
 The entire text of the Gospel of Thomas is explored through this in-depth, spiritual commentary that looks not only at the historical-critical issues, but more importantly at the contribution that Thomas makes to the early wisdom traditions of Christianity, and particularly those streams of wisdom that flowed from the lips of Yeshua and his followers and East into the Oriental and Aramaic speaking worlds.

 It is clear that Thomas the Apostle listened deeply to the words and wisdom of Yeshua and stored in his own memory those sayings that were of utmost importance to him.
 That independent oral collection was then carried into the lands and communities of the East which treasured the Thomas tradition all the way to India and China and influenced all the communities in-between from the Syrians to the Persians, and then including the Kingdoms of Northern and Southern India, Nepal and Tibet, and on into the western lands of China.